-Flexible working is back in the HR headlines – this time with a report from Aviva that suggests more than one in five UK private sector workers are afraid to discuss the issue with their boss.
+Flexible working is back in the HR headlines – this time with a report from insurance firm Aviva that suggests more than one in five UK private sector workers are afraid to discuss the issue with their boss.

 The recent ‘Working Lives’ report shows that 21% keep silent because they assume their request will be denied – although interestingly, the survey suggests their fears may be unfounded.
 Out of those who asked, the majority (79%) had their request accepted.

 It’s been a very slow process, but the idea of flexible working is now much more widely accepted within the corporate world.
 The business case is clear – more engaged, productive employees who, at a time when organisations are battling for the best talent, are more likely to stay (63% of staff in the survey said they were more likely to stick with an organisation that offered flexible working).

 The practicalities are also pretty much sorted.
 Advances in technology have made it much easier for employees to work remotely – and in an increasingly fast-moving, global business environment, flexible working means that companies can be available for their customers 24/7 if needed.